strawmanpoems/strawman/poems/012_buy_more_shit.md

-envy those massive steaming mounds sparkling with luminescent bits of rice and corn, building mountains and castles of poo poo, little turds zipping by, flying to nowhere, you are not real until you have shit&mdash;
+envy those massive steaming mounds sparkling with luminescent bits of rice and corn, building mountains and castles of poo, little turds zipping by, flying to nowhere, you are not real until you have shit&mdash;
 lots of shit